17 Essential Tips for Preparing Your Website for Holiday Shoppers

 Not all web hosting is created equal, you know!
 Take a look at how different website hosting options affect the speed and performance of your website.
 Having a cheap, shared hosting plan is never a good idea, especially during the holiday shopping season.
 You will lose any savings the moment a shopper abandons their shopping cart on your site or checks out your competitors instead.

 So, upgrade your website hosting before the holiday season.
-Here are some top-rated WordPress hosting providers that can help you improve your site performance, and often for less money than you think.
+Here are some top-rated WordPress hosting providers in 2020 that can help you improve your site performance, and often for less money than you think.

 5. Double-Up on Checkout Security